Anticipatory Technology with Fractal Logical Entailments

 and Karl Pribram [28].
 The algorithmic implementations of these

-mechanisms models these can be used to reify ontology web language based
+mechanisms models these can be used to reify ontology web language

-universals from particulars seen in measurements.
-These aspects include interaction, as well as the mapping and
+aspects include interaction, as well as the mapping and

 transformation of components and events in a causally entailed